Duncan Barrett

 Duncan Barrett is a writer and editor who specialises in biography and memoir.
 After publishing several books in collaboration with other authors, he published his first solo book, Men of Letters, in 2014.
-Barrett also works as an actor and theatre director.
+Barrett also works as a journalist and podcast producer, and has previously worked as an actor and theatre director.

 Early life

-Duncan was born in Islington, London in 1983 and went to City of London School from 1994 to 2001, before studying English at Jesus College, Cambridge, where he served as Film Editor of student newspaper Varsity.
+Duncan Barrett was born in Islington, London in 1983 and went to City of London School from 1994 to 2001, before studying English at Jesus College, Cambridge, where he served as Film Editor of student newspaper Varsity.
 He is the author of Star Trek: The Human Frontier, co-written with his mother Michele Barrett and published by Polity Press in 2000.
 He edited Vitali Vitaliev's travelogue Passport to Enclavia, published by Reportage Press in 2008.

-Work as writer and editor
+Books

 Barrett was the editor of Ronald Skirth's pacifist First World War memoir The Reluctant Tommy, published by Macmillan in 2010.
 In it he wrote that, having come across Skirth's memoir through his mother's research, he felt determined that it should be read by a wide audience.
 The book was favourably reviewed by Richard Holmes in the Evening Standard and Jonathan Gibbs in the Financial Times, Socialist Worker and the Sunday Express.
 However, it came under attack from critics who objected to its pacifist politics and questioned its accuracy.
 In a revised introduction to the paperback edition (2011), Barrett defended the memoir, encouraging people to "read the book for yourself and make up your own mind who to believe".

 In 2012, Collins published The Sugar Girls, a book co-written by Barrett with Nuala Calvi, telling the stories of women workers at Tate & Lyle's East End factories since the Second World War.
 It soon became a best-seller.
-In an article for History Workshop Online, Barrett wrote that, while their methodology was indebted to oral history, the end result was a work of narrative non-fiction.
+In an article for History Workshop Online, Barrett wrote that, while their methodology was indebted to oral history, the result was a work of narrative non-fiction.
 The authors were inspired by Jennifer Worth's Call the Midwife, which was their "touchstone" as they wrote.
 The book is accompanied by a blog, where Barrett and Calvi discuss broader issues of life and work in the East End of London in the period covered by the book, as well as posting photographs and audio clips of the women they interviewed.

 In 2013, Barrett and Calvi's second book together, GI Brides, was published by Harper, based on interviews with British women who married Americans during the Second World War.
 It soon became a Sunday Times best-seller.
 The following year, a US edition of the book went into The New York Times nonfiction bestseller list.